Alemasca55/Write-up/Dockerlabs/obsession.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 Warning: Permanently added '172.17.0.2' (ED25519) to the list of known hosts. russoski@172.17.0.2's password:
-'Ponemos la contraseña que hemos descubiertos.'
+'Ponemos la contraseña que hemos descubierto.'
 Welcome to Ubuntu 24.04 LTS (GNU/Linux 6.11.2-amd64 x86_64)

  * Documentation:  https://help.ubuntu.com